tano-systems/meta-tanowrt/docs/layers/meta-tanowrt-hsl-nxp/index.rst

 Supported Boards
 ================

-TanoWrt has demonstration support for some devices and development boards based on NXP SoC's.
+TanoWrt has demonstration support for some devices and development boards based on NXP (Freescale) SoC's.
 All supported devices are listed in the table below.

 .. include:: .layer-boards.rst.inc